aspect-build/bazel-super-formatter/README.md

       files: .*
 ```

+> Note that pre-commit is silent while Bazel is fetching the tooling, which can make it appear hung on the first run.
+> There is no way to avoid this; see https://github.com/pre-commit/pre-commit/issues/1003

-Otherwise you can just wire directly into the git hook, however
+If you don't use pre-commit, you can just wire directly into the git hook, however
 this option will always run the formatter over all files, not just changed files.

 ```bash